-- Resolution is the process of determining voter intent when the vote is categorized as an under-vote, over-vote, write-in, or a damaged vote target area. - We use Verity Central "Auto Resolve" automatic resolution function only for undervotes. - For all resolution activity, we review the ballot image and resolve the ballot until it can be accepted and recorded.
-Staff follows the Uniform Vote Counting Standards contained in Title 2 of the California Code of Regulations sections 20980 through 20985. - When resolutions are complete, records are saved to be accumulated into the tabulation of other vote results after 8:00 p.m. on Election Day.
+- Resolution is the process of determining voter intent when the vote is categorized as an under-vote, over-vote, write-in, or a damaged vote target area. - OCROV staff uses Verity Central "Auto Resolve" automatic resolution function only for undervotes. - For all resolution activity, OCROV staff reviews the ballot image and resolves the ballot until it can be accepted and recorded.
+Staff follows the Uniform Vote Counting Standards contained in Title 2 of the California Code of Regulations sections 20980 through 20985. - When resolutions are complete, records are saved to be accumulated into the tabulation of other vote results after 8 p.m. on Election Day.

-Tallying VBM Ballots
+Tallying Ballots